All Episodes

 But the answers keep working.

-You know, there's no crime in that.
+You know, there's no crime in that, especially if you need the money.

 If you need the money, you keep working.

-If you have a j don't quit.
+If you have a job, don't quit.

-I don't want I don't understand what I said that's wrong here.
+I don't understand what I said that's wrong here.

-I just don't you.
+I just don't.

-I meant to do this at the beginning of the program, and I was so excited to get back and had so many things to talk about that I it slipped my mind until just now.
+I meant to do this at the beginning of the program, and I was so excited to get back.

 When was it?

-So sometimes later the whole site just crashed.
+So sometimes the whole site just crashed.

-So I fired back to know what the hell happened.
+So I fired back to know, what the hell happened?

-How does the whole website crash?
+How does a whole website crash?

 Well, it turned out it was human error.